 A Brew Renewed

 Frost Town Brewing was born from an idea to brew uniquely Texan beer inspired by the people.
-The concept underwent many changes over the years, but we always stayed true to the mission of our founders: serving refreshing, sessionable beer for our local community.
-The plan started back in 2013 with the visionary, Paul (while drinking an IPA, probably).
+The concept underwent many changes over the years, but we always stayed true to our mission: serving refreshing, sessionable beer for our local community.

 Once we learned of the beer history of the bygone Frost Town neighborhood, we knew the name was a perfect fit.
+An original neighborhood of the Houston area, lost to railroad & highway expansions, a brewery and taproom was an excellent way to bring life back to the city's past.
 After all, who doesn’t want to head to Frost Town during a hot Texas day?
-After many different brews, brewery visits, and discussions with fellow beer lovers of Texas, we are ready to serve y’all.
+If you are trying our beer for the first time or you are a taproom regular we want to welcome you to the Frost Town family.

 Frost Town is considered one of the first neighborhoods in the city of Houston.